fraz0815/gptouch-python/README.md

 - `xrandr` and `xinput` (for X11)
 - [`gnome-randr`](https://github.com/maxwellainatchi/gnome-randr-rust) and `libinput` (for Wayland)
 - `sudo` privileges for modifying udev rules
+- Users should be in the input group to avoid needing sudo for these operations
 - optional [`gdm-settings`](https://github.com/gdm-settings/gdm-settings) for login screen

 ## Installation